Sameeruddin8/ChatWithPdf/README.md

 ## Conclusion

-CHATWITHPDF brings the power of natural language processing to PDF interactions, making it convenient and straightforward for users to interact with PDF documents.
+CHATTERPDF brings the power of natural language processing to PDF interactions, making it convenient and straightforward for users to interact with PDF documents.
 The integration of OpenAI API allows for accurate and efficient processing of user queries.
 The application's user-friendly interface ensures a seamless experience for users of all backgrounds.

-Give CHATWITHPDF a try and make your PDF interactions more intuitive than ever before!
+Give CHATTERPDF a try and make your PDF interactions more intuitive than ever before!
 Feel free to contribute to the project by submitting pull requests or reporting issues.
 Happy interacting! 😊